ocharles/blog/posts/2018-12-25-fast-downward.md

 (automatic migrations) by adding/removing columns.

-State space search is an intuitive approach - simply build a graph where nodes are states and edges are state transitions (effects), and a find a path (possibly shortest) that gets you from the starting state to a state that satisfies some predicates.
+State space search is an intuitive approach - simply build a graph where nodes are states and edges are state transitions (effects), and find a path (possibly shortest) that gets you from the starting state to a state that satisfies some predicates.
 However, naive enumeration of all states rapidly grinds to a halt.
 Forming optimal plans (least cost, least steps, etc) is an